andrewsgardner/AdaptiveNav/README.md

    php_value include_path "/path/to/resources/directory/"
    ```

-   ###### Remember that Linux uses forward slashes in URLs while Windows uses back slashes.
+   ###### Linux uses forward slashes in URLs while Windows uses back slashes.
 Accordingly, please ensure that you only use forward slashes.

 ## Usage
 1. **Set the Viewport**